fedackb/yavne/README.md

 ### **Vertex Normal Weight** ###

-The weight types of vertices determine how each vertex normal is calculated as the weighted average of adjacent faces normals.
+Vertex weight types determine how each vertex normal is calculated as the weighted average of adjacent face normals.
 Y.A.V.N.E. provides several weighting options:

 * **Uniform** - Faces normals are averaged evenly.
 * **Corner Angle** - Face normals are averaged according to the corner angle of a shared vertex in each face.
 This is the smooth shading approach used by Blender.